 It’s important to note that just because the packaging is labeled as 'biodegradable' doesn't necessarily mean it's compostable.
 A biodegradable material will degrade over time when exposed to sunlight or soil microorganisms; however, compostable means that it will break down through biological processes and become nourishment for new plant life.
 This can take place in an industrial composting facility or even at home.

-For cellophane to break down in the same way and provide nutrients for plants, it needs to be free from any plastic-based additives or coatings that would resist decomposition and potentially pollute the environment.
+For cellophane to break down in the same way and provide nutrients for plants, it needs to be free from plastic-based additives or coatings that would resist decomposition and pollute the environment.

 Therefore, although cellophane is a naturally biodegradable material on its own, it may not be labeled as ‘compostable’ due to its various additional treatments, which inhibit decomposition and make it unable to provide nutrients for new plant life.